Shane-Ellington/Password-Generator/README.md

 -- Since I created a random generator, the password strength checker reports the same score most of the time, unless I change the max password length.
 I will need to get back into the code to make it more interesting.

---My biggest takeaway from this small project was the vast amout of strings alreay present in python to pull from.